Price Channel Pattern Strategy (Backtest And Example)

 - Downward price channel: Here, the slope is downward and indicates a general uptrend.
 A breakout above the channel could signal a shift to an uptrend.

 - Sideways or horizontal price channel: In this type, the price is moving sideways and swings up and down within a horizontal channel.
 This channel can be called a rectangle chart pattern or a range-bound market.

 The chart below is a D1 chart of the EUR/USD currency pair.
 It shows that the price is in a downward channel.
-You can see there are numerous swing trading opportunities that appear at the boundaries of the channel.
+You can see numerous swing trading opportunities appear at the boundaries of the channel.
 Not the bearish engulfing candlestick and the almost-a-hammer candle (upward white arrow).
 Notice how the RSI gives overbought and oversold signals on each occasion.

 Price channel strategy backtest

 Let’s end the article with a backtest of a price channel strategy.
 We use Bollinger Bands – probably the most known price channel bands.